christywong/bucket-app/README.md

 3. Head on over to [https://localhost:8080](https://localhost:8080) to create some buckets.

 ##Running In Watch Mode
 Instead of having to run `npm run build` everytime we make changes to our app, we can run the command `npm run watch`.
-This will automatically build any changes we make to the src files, into the public directory after every save.
+This will automatically build any changes we make to the src files into the public directory after every save.